 Disney Cruise Line’s alcohol policy is one of the most generous at sea.

 - Disney Cruise Line Guests 21 years and older may bring a maximum of 2 bottles of unopened wine or champagne (no larger than 750 ml) or 6 beers (no larger than 12 ounces) on board at the beginning of the voyage.
+For Australia and New Zealand cruise, the age is 18 and over.

 - You can also bring on the same amount at each port-of-call for a Disney Cruise.